8ta4/quest/DONTREADME.md

 - Answer the question: This way, you can evaluate the quality of the Q&A pair without having to go back to the original document.

-- Be unique: A unique answer makes it easier to pinpoint the right segment in the text when checking the Q&A pair.
+- Be unique in the text: A unique answer makes it easier to pinpoint the right segment in the text when checking the Q&A pair.

+- Be unique in the YAML file: If different questions have the same answer, the system will only keep one of them and throw the rest away.

 - Avoid ending mid-sentence: Ending an answer mid-sentence can make the reading experience a bit jarring, as the next segment would pick up in the middle of a sentence.